Sagarnaikg/File-Analyser_01/README.md

 # File-Analyser_01
 Data science project to prints the percentage of each alphabetical char in a file

-# Output of the project
+# Output of the project for sample file

 a = 4% &nbsp; and &nbsp; A = 0% \
 b = 1% &nbsp; and &nbsp; B = 0%\